Code-switching: Code-switching in the classroom

+Code-switching in remote settings

+Code-switching in remote settings has become higher on the writing agenda due to the COVID-19 pandemic.
+Remote settings have taken the likes of social media, emails, and any other setting where communication has been made via online platforms.
+A study done by Cambridge University looked into how code-switching is present on remote, online platforms.
+Looking at tweets from Twitter regarding Hurricane Irma, researchers looked to see how posting went hand in hand with the impacted English and Spanish speaking countries.
+They found that many utilized English due to the platform's systemic influences.
+However, translations were prevalent in tweets to make them accessible to both English and Spanish speakers.
+To understand the relationship between how often people code-switched, the researchers calculated the proportion of code-switches of prior and current Tweets.
+The results of the study found that language switching produces Tweets that are better at conveying messages the individual wished to put across.
+Likewise, they found that multilingual individuals differed their code switches based on the language used in their previous Tweets.
+Due to the difficulty to use multiple languages in the same sentence in writing, more messages were English than in Spanish.
+Finally, when comparing non-code switching Tweets by the same writer, those with code-switching present had more complex language.
+This study is only one of potentially many studies to be done.
+Writing studies has much more to dissect about remote code-switching.
+Potential research could look into Zoom etiquette, Discord forums, etc.

 Theories

 Social theories

 Code-switching relates to, and sometimes indexes social-group membership in bilingual and multilingual communities.
 Some sociolinguists describe the relationships between code-switching behaviours and class, ethnicity, and other social positions.

 In addition, scholars in interactional linguistics and conversation analysis have studied code-switching as a means of structuring speech in interaction.
 Some discourse analysts, including conversation analyst Peter Auer, suggest that code-switching does not simply reflect social situations, but that it is a means to create social situations.

 Markedness model

 The Markedness model, developed by Carol Myers-Scotton, is one of the more complete theories of code-switching motivations.
 It posits that language users are rational and choose to speak a language that clearly marks their rights and obligations, relative to other speakers, in the conversation and its setting.
 When there is no clear, unmarked language choice, speakers practice code-switching to explore possible language choices.
 Many sociolinguists, however, object to the Markedness Model's postulation that language-choice is entirely rational.